kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_translation_interface/HCI_translation/hci_translation_pld_theory/appendices/appendix_a_hci_lexicon_safe_usage_guide.md

 ## A.8 References (Indicative)

-Clark, H. H. (1996). *Using Language.* Cambridge University Press.
+- Clark, H. H. (1996). *Using Language.* Cambridge University Press.
-Dourish, P. (2001). *Where the Action Is.* MIT Press.
+- Dourish, P. (2001). *Where the Action Is.* MIT Press.
-Hearst, M. (1997).
+- Hearst, M. (1997).
 “TextTiling: Segmenting Text into Multi-Paragraph Subtopic Passages.” *Computational Linguistics.*
-Sacks, H., Schegloff, E., & Jefferson, G. (1974).
+- Sacks, H., Schegloff, E., & Jefferson, G. (1974).
 “A Simplest Systematics for the Organization of Turn-Taking.” *Language.*
-Stivers, T. (2009).
+- Stivers, T. (2009).
 “How Important Is the Gap?” *Discourse Processes, 46*(1).
-Wilson, M., & Wilson, T. (2005).
+- Wilson, M., & Wilson, T. (2005).
 “An Oscillator Model of Timing in Turn-Taking.” *Psychonomic Bulletin & Review.*
-Winograd, T., & Flores, F. (1986). *Understanding Computers and Cognition.* Ablex.
+- Winograd, T., & Flores, F. (1986). *Understanding Computers and Cognition.* Ablex.

+---

+### Cross-reference Note
+Appendix A complements:

+- **Part 5** — for operational definitions of δ, t(ℛ), ρ, Δt₍L₃₎ and S.
+- **Appendix B** — for conceptual connectivity maps linking these terms to HCI and CA constructs.

+Together they form the **lexicon + ontology layer** of the PLD translation suite.

+---